tadahayamiz/Template_NeuralNetwork/README.md

     │                              e.g. generated with `pip freeze > requirements.txt`
     │
     ├── setup.py                <- Makes project pip installable (pip install -e .) so src can be imported.
-    │                              Note that entry points should be modified for CLI.
+    │                              Note that entry points should be modified for CLI │                              otherwise the latest CLI file will be employed.
     │
     └── module                  <- Source code for use in this project.
         │